þingvellir and Gullfoss

 Geothermal field at Geyser, with some evidence of the tourists that are flocking to Iceland

 The same day as we went to the geothermal field we also got to one of Iceland’s iconic waterfalls.
-Gullfoss (Waterfall of the Gods) is a beautiful two-stage cascade tumbling down from the highlands.
+Gullfoss (‘Golden Falls’) is a beautiful two-stage cascade tumbling down from the highlands.

 At Gullfoss we were already at the beginning of the F35, the first mountain road of our trip, and one of two great routes crossing Iceland through the middle from south to north between glaciers.
 That was the real beginning of the adventure, and I will save that for the next post.